JOSM/JOSMPluginAction/README.md

 Defaults to `ubuntu-latest`.

 ### `java-version`
 Use a specific java version for running the action.
-Defaults to `8`.
+Defaults to `11`.
-See [#17858](https://josm.openstreetmap.de/ticket/17858) for when this may change to something newer.
+JOSM is dropping support for Java 8 starting in 2024 (see [#17858](https://josm.openstreetmap.de/ticket/17858#comment:149)), so this action is now running the compilation process using Java 11.
+Use the build property `java.lang.version` to set the target Java version, if necessary.

 ### `java-distribution`
 Use a specific java distribution for running the action.
 Defaults to `temurin`.